 Did I mention that Los Indios Bravos serve good fries?
 Yes, they do.
 Need I say more?

 For our last meal, we had some salad.
-But not just any other salad, it’s their Garden Green Salad.
+But not just any other salad, it’s their Chicken Souvlaki Salad.
 It’s made with special tossed salad greens, seasonal vegetables, garlic croutons, chicken and passion fruit dressing.

 Personally, I think it was the Passion Fruit Dressing that took this salad to a whole other level!